retroryan/real_estate_ai_search/common_embeddings/integration_tests/INTEGRATION_TESTS_PROPOSAL.md

 ## Executive Summary

-This proposal outlines a comprehensive integration testing strategy for the Common Embeddings Module that validates the entire pipeline from data ingestion through correlation and enrichment using real-world data sources.
-The tests will use actual data from the project's real estate JSON files and Wikipedia SQLite database to ensure the system performs correctly with production-like datasets.
+This proposal outlines a comprehensive ChromaDB-focused integration testing strategy for the Common Embeddings Module that validates storage, retrieval, and query operations using real-world datasets.
+The tests will use actual data from the project's real estate JSON files and Wikipedia SQLite database to ensure ChromaDB operations perform correctly with production-like workloads and data volumes.

 ## Testing Philosophy

-### Real Data-Driven Testing
+### Real Data-Driven ChromaDB Testing
-Unlike unit tests that use synthetic data, these integration tests leverage the project's actual datasets:
+These integration tests focus exclusively on ChromaDB storage and retrieval operations using the project's actual datasets:
 - **220 real estate properties** from San Francisco and Park City
 - **11 neighborhoods** with rich demographic and amenity data
 - **557 Wikipedia articles** about Utah and California locations
 - **Processed summaries** with confidence scores and location extraction

-### End-to-End Validation
+### ChromaDB-Focused Validation
-Each test validates the complete data flow:
+Each test validates ChromaDB-specific operations:
-1. Data loading and normalization
+1. Collection management and organization
-2. Text chunking and embedding generation
-3. ChromaDB storage with metadata
+2. Metadata storage with minimal correlation identifiers
+3. Multi-collection and similarity search capabilities
-4. Correlation with source data
+4. Query performance with realistic datasets
-5. Entity enrichment and reconstruction
+5. Advanced ChromaDB features (health monitoring, duplicate detection)

-### Performance and Scale Testing
+### Storage Performance and Scale Testing
-Tests will validate performance characteristics:
+Tests will validate ChromaDB performance characteristics:
-- Bulk processing capabilities
-- Memory usage with realistic datasets
+- Storage efficiency with minimal metadata approach
 - Query response times with production-size collections
+- Memory usage during bulk storage operations
-- Cache effectiveness and hit rates
+- Collection health and maintenance capabilities

 ## Data Source Analysis